If your eyes burn, itch or feel gritty, you may have dry eye syndrome. This is typically caused by a low production of tears or low-quality tears.

 Make sure you drink 8-10 glasses of water a day for eye health, and of course, overall general physical wellbeing.

 At-home remedies can alleviate mild and temporary instances of the condition.
-If the symptoms persist or worsen, contact The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates to speak with Dr. Farkas, Dr. Kassalow, and Dr. Resnick.
+If the symptoms persist or worsen, contact Drs.
+Farkas, Kassalow, Resnick & Associates to speak with our eye doctors.

-The Dry Eye Center at Drs.
+Drs.
 Farkas, Kassalow, Resnick & Associates is committed to helping you manage your long-term eye health.
-We serve patients from New York City, The East Side, Roslyn, Nassau County, and throughout New York.
+We serve patients from New York City, Roslyn, Long Island, Nassau County, and throughout New York.